-IRRC Institute Opens Sixth Annual Investor Research Competition With Two $10,000 Awards
+IRRC Institute Announces Sixth Annual Investor Research Competition Winners

-The IRRC Institute has opened its sixth annual competition for research that examines the interaction between the real economy and investment theory.
+The IRRC Institute has announced the winners of its sixth annual competition for research that examines the interaction between the real economy and investment theory.

 This research competition has rapidly become a prominent award garnering significant attention amongst the investment community, academia and policymakers.
 It highlights innovative research focused on the nexus between real world economy activity and investment theory.
 Previous winning research has been covered by major media outlets including The Wall Street Journal, The New York Times and CNBC.

-Submissions may be an original work created specifically for the IRRCi Research Award, or relevant unpublished papers, or papers that have been published after July 1, 2016.
+Submissions may be an original work created specifically for the IRRCi Research Award, or relevant published unpublished papers.
+Please check back soon for information on the 2018 award submission deadline.

 1$10,000 is awarded for each winning paper.
 If there are multiple authors, the award will be divided evenly between each author.
 Each award recipient is fully responsible for all applicable taxes.